Iceland car rental Show menu

 1. Try to book accommodation that includes breakfast.
 This will allow you to fill up on a hearty morning meal - a great way to start your day!

-2. Head to the grocery store or supermarket to stock up on snacks for lunch - you could even purchase some bread, butter and sandwich fillings of your choice.
+2. Head to the grocery store or supermarket to stock up on snacks for lunch - you could even purchase some bread, butter, and sandwich fillings of your choice.
 Making lunch, even on one or two of the days, will work out cheaper than eating your midday meal in a restaurant.

 3. When in Iceland, forget everything you know about hot dogs.
-Icelandic hot dogs are usually created with organic lamb, pork or beef and are served on a steamed bun with onions and plenty of sauce.
+Icelandic hot dogs are usually created with organic lamb, pork, or beef and are served on a steamed bun with onions and plenty of sauce.
 You’ll find stands in pretty much every town or city, they’re extremely popular and relatively cheap.
 One of the most famous hot dog stands in Iceland is Bæjarins Beztu Pylsur, located in downtown Reykjavik.

 4. When it comes to refreshments, there is no need to waste money on bottled water in Iceland.
 The majority of the tap water comes from glaciers and springs, it’s safe to drink, fresh and delicious!
+Just make sure to keep a reusable bottle with you and fill it up as you go.

 Back